LeenuJain/Design_Patterns_in_Software_Development/Creational_Design_Patterns/README.md

 ✅ It’s efficient — saves memory and CPU.
 ✅ It’s safe — avoids hitting connection limits.
 ✅ It’s consistent — all parts of the app use the same connection.

 ---

-## 🔹 Real-World Analogy
-Imagine a water tank in a building.
-If every apartment builds its own tank, it wastes space, money, and water pressure.
-Instead, having one shared tank is efficient and manageable — just like a singleton database connection.

----